Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Edgewood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Edgewood Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Edgewood Elementary School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 5 percentage points or ≥ 85%.

-Strategy 1: We will unpack grade level TEKS and use data tracking systems to set goals.
+Strategy 1: We will follow the data-driven instructional process by unpacking grade level TEKS and using data tracking systems to set goals, review performance, and understand the success criteria to support all students.
 Resources will be provided to support differentiated learning such as online programs, typing programs, and other technology resources.
+Students will have access to one-to-one devices to access online resources.

 Staff Responsible for Monitoring: Instructional specialists, administrators